YeongBean/Bean_Tweet/README.md

 ## Functions
 - You can sign up with ID, PW, E-mail, nickname
 - You can sign in with ID, PW
+- You can use service after authenticated with your E-mail
 - You can post tweet cards to main page
 - You can give 'like' to tweets you like
 - If your tweet gets 10+ likes, the tweet shows on 'hot page'